mkohlhaas/Ray-Tracing-in-One-Weekend/src/TheNextWeek/C/README.md

 feh
 ```

-- reread book and comment code
+- provide `object*` as separate input parameter for hit functions not in hit record parameter

-  - ray should be part of hit_record_t
+- maybe in hit_fn_t ray should be a pointer
-  - set ray and object in hit_record_t before calling hit functions
+- rr debug
+- reduce malloc calls!
 - Notes:
   - inline seems to be `obsolete`
     - disassembly code in gdb with 'layout asm'